Taiwan president in U.S. after warning of threat from 'overseas forces'

 “It’s like an engine running at a high idle,” he said.
 “Trump has not engaged the gears, but there is a lot of activity at lower levels seeking to upgrade relations.
 So change has not occurred in a big way yet, but it could happen at any time.
 With unpredictable consequences.”

-Reporting by I-Hwa Cheng; Additional reporting by Yimou Lee in Taipei and David Brunnstrom in Washington; writing by Ben Blanchard; editing by Leslie Adler and James Dalgleish
+Reporting by I-Hwa Cheng in Taipei; Additional reporting by Yimou Lee in Taipei and David Brunnstrom in Washington; writing by Ben Blanchard; editing by Leslie Adler, James Dalgleish and Sandra Maler